mikeyhampy/DataBases/Stack.md

 ![image](Pictures/Stack_Chart.png)

 # Common Operations
-All actions used in association to a stack have a speed of O(n).
+All actions used in association to a stack have a speed of O(1).
 Common uses that you'll see is the "undo" button.
 Your computer saves the recent actions taken and will go back to the most recently performed action.
 ![image](Pictures/Stack_o.png)

 # Problem